winlibs/cURL/docs/libcurl/opts/CURLOPT_PROXY_SSL_CIPHER_LIST.md

 **SHA1+DES**, **TLSv1** and **DEFAULT**.
 The default list is normally set when you compile OpenSSL.

-For WolfSSL, valid examples of cipher lists include **ECDHE-RSA-RC4-SHA**, **AES256-SHA:AES256-SHA256**, etc.
+For wolfSSL, valid examples of cipher lists include **ECDHE-RSA-RC4-SHA**, **AES256-SHA:AES256-SHA256**, etc.

-For BearSSL, valid examples of cipher lists include **ECDHE-RSA-CHACHA20-POLY1305:ECDHE-RSA-AES128-GCM-SHA256**, or when using IANA names **TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256:TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256**, etc.
-With BearSSL you do not add/remove ciphers.
+For mbedTLS and BearSSL, valid examples of cipher lists include **ECDHE-RSA-CHACHA20-POLY1305:ECDHE-RSA-AES128-GCM-SHA256**, or when using IANA names **TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256:TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256**, etc. With mbedTLS and BearSSL you do not add/remove ciphers.
 If one uses this option then all known ciphers are disabled and only those passed in are enabled.

 Find more details about cipher lists on this URL: